 Hansa Bhargava, MD, is a medical editor and WebMD's expert pediatrician.
 She oversees the team of medical experts responsible for ensuring the accuracy and credibility of the pediatric content on the site, including FIT and Raising FIT Kids.
 She also has a key role in planning relevant content as it pertains to news and special reports.

-As the spokesperson for FIT/ Raising FIT Kids, she has presented to the Center for Science in the Public Interest, the Rudd Center for Food Policy and Obesity, and the American Academy of Pediatrics.
-In 2012, she served as an expert panelist with first lady Michelle Obama at the WebMD/Let's Move Town Hall in Miami, Fla.
-She has served as a featured speaker at national and regional FIT events along with WebMD’s partner, Sanford Health.
-Bhargava also represents WebMD in national and regional media, including appearances on CNN, The Weather Channel, and a regular monthly slot on CBS Atlanta.
-She has been interviewed by WSJ Radio and publications including Good Housekeeping, Real Simple, Fit Pregnancy, Prevention, Parade, and Working Mother.
-In a more journalistic role, she recently interviewed CDC Director Tom Frieden, MD, and Sandra Hassink, MD, the past president of the American Academy of Pediatrics.
+As the spokesperson for FIT/ Raising FIT Kids, she has presented to the Center for Science in the Public Interest, the Rudd Center for Food Policy and Obesity, and the American Academy of Pediatrics (AAP).
+In 2012, she served as an expert panelist with first lady Michelle Obama at the WebMD/Let's Move Town Hall in Miami.
+Bhargava also represents WebMD in national and regional media, including CNN, HLN, and The Weather Channel, and has frequent appearances on Fox 5 Atlanta.
+She has been interviewed by WSJ Radio and publications including Politico,Good Housekeeping, Real Simple, Prevention, Parade, and NPR.
+In a more journalistic role, she has interviewed CDC Director Tom Frieden, MD, and Sandra Hassink, MD, the past president of the American Academy of Pediatrics.
 In similar roles, she has attended a White House roundtable on school lunches with other news media representatives and a symposium on Digital Media and Children hosted by the American Academy of Pediatrics (AAP).